Ordovician: Flora

+Microbiota

+Though stromatolites had declined from their peak in the Proterozoic, they continued to exist in localised settings.

 End of the period

 The Ordovician came to a close in a series of extinction events that, taken together, comprise the second largest of the five major extinction events in Earth's history in terms of percentage of genera that became extinct.
 The only larger one was the Permian–Triassic extinction event.

 The extinctions occurred approximately 447–444 million years ago and mark the boundary between the Ordovician and the following Silurian Period.
 At that time all complex multicellular organisms lived in the sea, and about 49% of genera of fauna disappeared forever; brachiopods and bryozoans were greatly reduced, along with many trilobite, conodont and graptolite families.

 The most commonly accepted theory is that these events were triggered by the onset of cold conditions in the late Katian, followed by an ice age, in the Hirnantian faunal stage, that ended the long, stable greenhouse conditions typical of the Ordovician.

 The ice age was possibly not long-lasting.
 Oxygen isotopes in fossil brachiopods show its duration may have been only 0.5 to 1.5 million years.
 Other researchers (Page et al.) estimate more temperate conditions did not return until the late Silurian.

 The late Ordovician glaciation event was preceded by a fall in atmospheric carbon dioxide (from 7000 ppm to 4400 ppm).
 The dip may have been caused by a burst of volcanic activity that deposited new silicate rocks, which draw CO2 out of the air as they erode.
 Another possibility is that bryophytes and lichens, which colonized land in the middle to late Ordovician, may have increased weathering enough to draw down CO_{2} levels.
 The drop in CO_{2} selectively affected the shallow seas where most organisms lived.
+It has also been suggested that shielding of the sun's rays from the proposed Ordovician ring system, which also caused the Ordovician meteor event, may have also led to the glaciation.
 As the southern supercontinent Gondwana drifted over the South Pole, ice caps formed on it, which have been detected in Upper Ordovician rock strata of North Africa and then-adjacent northeastern South America, which were south-polar locations at the time.